EthanPany/YouTube-Danmaku-Overlay-Chrome-Extension/README.md

 ## 📄 License

 This project is licensed under the terms specified in the [LICENSE](./LICENSE) file.
 Please check the file for full details.
-(Likely MIT, but confirm with the `LICENSE` file).